mikewest/http-state-tokens/draft-west-http-state-tokens.md

 User agents deliver HTTP state tokens to servers by appending a `Sec-Http-State` header field to outgoing requests.

-This specification provides algorithms which are called at the appropriate points in {{Fetch}} in order to
+This specification provides algorithms which are called at the appropriate points in {{Fetch}} in order to attach `Sec-Http-State` headers to outgoing requests, and to ensure that `Sec-Http-State-Options` headers are correctly processed.

-In order to deliver an HTTP state token to a server, it

-## Attach an HTTP state token
+## Attach HTTP State Tokens to a request

+The user agent can attach HTTP State Tokens to a request using an algorithm equivalent to the
+following:

+1. If the user agent is configured to block cookies for the request, skip the remaining steps in this algorithm, and return without modifying the request.

+2. Let `request-origin` be the origin of `request`'s current URL.

+3. Let `request-token` be the result of retrieving origin's token from the user agent's token store, or `null` if no such token exists.

+4. Let `serialized-token` be the empty string.

+5. Let `serialized-signature` be the empty string.

+6. If `request-token` is not `null`:

+    1. Set `serialized-token` to the base64 encoding ({{!RFC4648}}, Section 4) of
+        `request-token`'s value.

+    2. If `request-token`'s `key` is present:

+        1. Set serialized-signature to the result of executing {{sign}} on request.

+7. Let `header-value` be a Structured Header whose value is a dictionary.

+8. Insert a member into `header-value` whose key is `token`, and whose value is `serialized-token`.

+9. If `serialized-signature` is not empty, then insert a member into `header-value` whose key is `sig`, and whose value is `serialized-signature`.

+10. Append a header to `request`'s header list whose name is `Sec-Http-State`, and whose value is the result of serializing `header-value` ({{I-D.ietf-httpbis-header-structure}}, Section 4.1).

 ## Generate a request's signature {#sign}

 TODO.

 # IANA Considerations